 What should I do if my teen refuses to eat more?

 Try to be patient.
 Sometimes it takes a while for teens to get on board with their new eating routine.
 Look at each addition as an accomplishment.
 You will see progress over time.
-A counselor or nutritionist can help your teen if he is struggling with finishing the increased portion sizes or if he is having trouble making dietary changes.
+A counselor or dietitian can help your teen if he is struggling with finishing the increased portion sizes or if he is having trouble making dietary changes.

 Encourage your teen to avoid comparing his eating style with other family members or his friends.
 In order to gain weight, he will likely be eating more frequently and consuming larger portions than others.
 It is important that your teen understand that everyone has different nutritional needs.
 At this time, it is necessary for your teen to eat differently in order to feel her best and reach his full growth potential.

 Do I need to make special meals for my teen?

 No, but it will be helpful if you plan meals and snacks in advance.
 Include your teen when selecting food and have him help with grocery shopping and food preparation if his schedule permits.
 At meals, select recipes that are easily modified.
 In some cases, you may be able to prepare two versions of a meal, for example: macaroni and cheese with whole milk and regular cheese, and macaroni and cheese made with low-fat milk and cheese for other members of the family.
 Remember, this is likely a temporary situation and you will not always have to make modifications.

 Should I worry about reading food labels?